This information is for Outbound UHM Students. Here's what you need to know before you go abroad. Click a topic below to expand.

 You must meet with your UHM Academic Advisor(s) to discuss how the transfer credits you earn on MIX can be applied towards your major and minor degree requirements.
 For this purpose, you may use the MIX Academic Advising Worksheet.

-As of October 2016, all MIX participants are required to enroll in the UHM Study Abroad Center's Mandatory Health Insurance Plan.
-The cost of the health insurance is calculated at $1.00 per day for the duration of the program overseas, beginning from the departure date until the date of return.
 The insurance plan is administered by T.W.
 Lord & Associates.
+The cost of the health insurance is calculated at $1.00 per day for the duration of the program overseas, beginning from the departure date until the date of return.
 Coverage is in effect only while the applicant is outside the U.S. Any additional dates before the start date or after the end date need to be individually negotiated with T.W.
 Lord & Associates - MIX does not act as an intermediary between participants and the insurance company.

 Instructions for enrolling in UHM Study Abroad Center's Mandatory Health Insurance Plan: